Student Spotlight: Marion Brisport

 “It was a beneficial and fun opportunity,” she said.
 “We listened to presentations from accounting professionals and had an opportunity to network.
 It was great meeting other students who were like me.”

 Brisport, who was a member of both Phi Theta Kappa and Alpha Beta Gamma, graduated with her Associate in Arts degree in 2013 and transferred to the University of Illinois at Urbana-Champaign.
-She secured a winter 2014 internship with KPMG.
-After earning her bachelor's, she would like to work as a CPA for one of Chicago’s big accounting firms.
+She secured a winter 2014 internship with KPMG, and it went so well that she received a job offer to work there as an auditor after she graduates in 2015.

 "Accounting is not just about numbers, and I’ve always liked that,” she said.
 “I even enjoy the homework, so I know I can make a career out of it!
 College of DuPage really helped me toward accomplishing this goal.
 I had great teachers, and everyone was so helpful and organized.
 I can’t thank them enough.”